 Article 42 - Childcare Centers

 42.1 The Employer and the Union recognize that family life has a significant impact upon employees’ work lives.
-The Employer agrees to provide employees with access to the Employer’s existing childcare center(s) on the same basis as presently provided.
+The Employer agrees to provide employees with access to the Employer’s existing childcare center(s) on the same basis as CWU faculty.

 42.2 The Employer will notify the Union as soon as possible of any changes in employee access to the Employer’s existing childcare center(s).